awsdocs/aws-systems-manager-user-guide/doc_source/reference-eventbridge-events.md

 | --- |
 | Amazon EventBridge is the preferred way to manage your events\.
 CloudWatch Events and EventBridge are the same underlying service and API, but EventBridge provides more features\.
 Changes you make in either CloudWatch or EventBridge will appear in each console\.
 For more information, see the [https://docs.aws.amazon.com/eventbridge/latest/userguide/](https://docs.aws.amazon.com/eventbridge/latest/userguide/)\. |

-Using Amazon EventBridge \(EventBridge\), you can create *rules* that match incoming *events* and route them to *targets* for processing\.
+Using Amazon EventBridge, you can create *rules* that match incoming *events* and route them to *targets* for processing\.

-An event indicates a change in an environment in your own applications, software\-as\-a\-service \(SaaS\) applications, or an AWS service\.
+An event indicates a change in an environment in your own applications, software as a service \(SaaS\) applications, or an AWS service\.
 Events are produced on a best effort basis\.
-After an event type that's specified in a rule is detected, EventBridge routes it to a specified target for processing\.
+After an event type that is specified in a rule is detected, EventBridge routes it to a specified target for processing\.
 Targets can include Amazon Elastic Compute Cloud \(Amazon EC2\) instances, AWS Lambda functions, Amazon Kinesis streams, Amazon Elastic Container Service \(Amazon ECS\) tasks, AWS Step Functions state machines, Amazon Simple Notification Service \(Amazon SNS\) topics, Amazon Simple Queue Service \(Amazon SQS\) queues, built\-in targets and many more\.

 For information about creating EventBridge rules, see the following topics:
 + [Monitoring Systems Manager events with Amazon EventBridge](monitoring-eventbridge-events.md)
-+ [AWS Systems Manager Events](https://docs.aws.amazon.com/eventbridge/latest/userguide/event-types.html#ssm-event-types) in the *Amazon EventBridge User Guide*\.
++ [AWS Systems Manager Events](https://docs.aws.amazon.com/eventbridge/latest/userguide/event-types.html#ssm-event-types) in the *Amazon EventBridge User Guide*
 + [Getting Started with Amazon EventBridge](https://docs.aws.amazon.com/eventbridge/latest/userguide/eventbridge-getting-set-up.html) in the *Amazon EventBridge User Guide*

 The remainder of this topic describes the types of Systems Manager events that you can include in your EventBridge rules\.